 In fact, he’s listed in the Guinness Book of World Records as “the world’s greatest salesman.”

 To become the world’s greatest salesperson, he used what is perhaps the most underused lead-generation technique in the world.
-Yet it’s probably the most effective way of getting new business that there is.
+Yet it’s probably the most effective way of getting new business.
 It gives a salesperson instant credibility with a prospective customer – making the prospect more likely to buy.

 The idea came to Girard while he was attending a funeral.

 Before I tell you what it is, let’s take a look at some of the most notable selling statistics from Girard’s 14-year (1963 to 1977) car-selling career (courtesy of Tom Sant’s book The Giants of Sales, in which Girard is profiled)…